A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 8. Cost-effectiveness

-Generally speaking, the cost of SMS marketing closely matches that of email marketing.
-Depending on the SMS marketing service you choose, the cost of each SMS sent can vary slightly based on the message length and the total number of messages sent.
+Depending on the SMS API you choose, the cost of each SMS sent can vary slightly based on the message length and the total number of messages sent.
 But rarely will you spend more than you're used to spending with email marketing.
+Different email marketing platforms offer different services and subsequent pricing packages.

 Think of email marketing as a way to build a slow burn while you provide detailed information to customers.
 You can cost-effectively communicate complicated concepts to customers without any limits on length or content type.